LabVIEW-DCAF/Documentation/Trunk/Getting Started Material/Hands On/Hands-On_2/DCAF_Hands_On_2.md

 |:--:|
 |*Figure 1.6*|

-We are done with building the configuration for our static module.
+We are done with building the configuration code for our static module.
+For static modules, most of the work is sripted by us from the template.
 In the next section of this exercise we will mainly work on the runtime class of the module.

 ### Part B: Modify the Initialization and Implement the User Process

 We are now ready to perform the necessary implementations in the runtime side of our module.
 We will start by modifying the initialization to be able to load the parameters that will be used by our process.
 Once this is done, we will modify the user process to contain a PID.

 1. We will start by modifying our runtime class private data to contain the parameters we want to save.
 Open the **Custom Temperature Controller runtime.ctl** to contain a cluster with the Output Range High and Output Range Low.
 Make sure you keep the rest of this private data unmodified.
+Consult figure 1.7 to see the expected result.

 |![Runtime Private Data.jpg](Pictures/runtime_private_data.JPG)|
 |:--:|